 6. Write well-thought email subject lines

-Why bother to write clickable email copy when people don’t even open your emails?
-Your first priority should be to put together a good subject line that will get your subscriber to want to read more.
+Why bother to write clickable email copy when people don't even open your emails?
+I think your priority should be to put together a good subject line that will get your subscribers to want to read more.
 That’s it.

 How to do that?
-There are different psychological triggers that will give you high open rates.
-One of this is curiosity.
-Spark curiosity with your email subject line and see open rates rise.
+Different psychological triggers will give you high open rates.
+One of these is curiosity.
+Spark curiosity with your email subject line and see available rates rise.

 Download this handy collection of 100 subject lines.
-Use it to discover which subject lines work best so you can formulate your strategy and get better results.
+Use it to discover which subject lines work best to formulate your strategy and get better results.

 And remember, the only thing that matters is getting people to open your email.
-If they don’t open it, none of the words that you crafted matter.
+None of the words you crafted matter if they don't open it.

-When you send a bad email, you’re telling a potential customer that this is the best you can do.
+When you send a wrong email, you tell a potential customer that this is the best you can do.

 Follow these email writing tips and see your business grow exponentially.